qiayuanl/qiayuanl/README.md

 I am interested in control using optimization-based methods.

-I am an incoming Ph.D. student at UC Berkeley.
-Now I am working as Undergraduate Researcher in SUSTech.
+I am a first year Ph.D. student at UC Berkeley.

 You might want to check my personal website at https://qiayuanliao.netlify.app/